Zalexanninev15/Zalexanninev15/README.md

-### Hi there 👋
+### Hi dear coder 👋

-Developer of applications for Windows (if necessary, try it under Linux 😊).
+I am a developer of applications for Windows (if necessary, try it under Linux 😊).
 I know C# (a year and a half) and Markdown, use WinForms and Console, learn C++, Python, MATLAB, Scilab, PHP, Assembler (ASM Visual/FASM), Bash/Shell (.sh in Unix) & Batch (.bat in Windows) scripts.
 Previously coded on Mathcad, JPHP (DevelNext), PureBasic, Delphi (7), SFX-Macros (RU), PHP (DevelStudio), Pascal (Turbo Pascal/Borland Pascal) and LogoWorlds (RU).
 I also do various creative things.
 I am looking for interesting projects and ready for possible cooperation.

 + 😸 Nickname: